Economic Damages:

 Noneconomic Damages:

 Noneconomic damages are damages you cannot put a fixed price on.
-Those include compensation for pain and suffering, paralysis, loss of life, and other physical injuries.
+Those include compensation for pain and suffering, paralysis, loss of life, and other similar injuries.
+Unlike economic damages, noneconomic damages are subjective because different people might value an injury differently.

 Compensatory Damages:

-Compensatory damages are those designed to compensate a victim for his or her loss.
-As such, compensatory damages include both economic and noneconomic damages.
+Compensatory damages are those designed to compensate a victim for his or her losses.
+Compensatory damages include both economic and noneconomic damages.
 Compensatory damages are the civil law equivalent of restitution to a crime victim.

 Punitive or Exemplary Damages: